Latin through Stories: A K-5 Curriculum from the University of Dallas

 Living Latin Curriculum Distinctives

 The main distinctive feature of this program is its linguistically rich approach.
-This program helps students acquire gradually and incrementally a wealth of full and complete sentences in Latin: in each level students will learn over a hundred complete sentences through the Gouin series; they learn to sing over ten songs and nursery rhymes (many with several stanzas); they learn to respond in complete sentences to their teacher’s questions in the guided “little Socratic talks”; and they learn to respond to, fully comprehend, and partly recite around ten classic children’s books they will be read to in Latin.
+This program helps students acquire gradually and incrementally a wealth of full and complete sentences in Latin: in each level students learn over a hundred complete sentences through the Gouin series; they learn to sing over ten songs and nursery rhymes (many with several stanzas); they learn to respond in complete sentences to their teacher’s questions in the guided “little Socratic talks”; and they learn to respond to, fully comprehend, act out, and memorize phrases from around ten picture books and folktales that are read to them in Latin.

 Our program presents all words in meaningful sentences, not lists of vocabulary items and noun declensions or verb conjugations in isolation.
 With our program, young children will not only learn a lot of vocabulary and grammar in context, but they will also naturally acquire an ear for the language and get a natural feel for Latin sentence structures – this is particularly important in a language like Latin with word order so much more flexible than English.